TROYTRON/bahhugss/docs/TMM 7.md

 Described in [DD#4](https://www.pavonisinteractive.com/phpBB3/viewtopic.php?f=7&t=27816).

-The dev diary already explains it pretty well, so I'll just leave it there.
+The dev diary already explains how nations work pretty well, so I'll just leave it there.
 More info about how the stats are implemented in this scenario can be found in [DN#5](docs/TMM%205.md).

+One derived stat I am considering adding is **Secrecy**, similar to the Elite Dissatisfaction derived stat that can be seen in [this screenshot](https://discord.com/channels/462769550841348126/606164360720809984/763414372281352232).
+Secrecy would affect the propensity of information leaks, the ability for councillors or special forces to act freely within the nation, and possibly other things.
+Higher Democracy would reduce Secrecy, while higher Cohesion would raise it.

+I also plan to add a new **Morale** stat for armies, which complements Miltech and likewise affects their combat efficacy.
+Individual armies can gain Morale from fighting and surviving battles, from the presence of certain Arcology modules in their headquarters region, and possibly from some faction projects or global events.

 ### National Priority Investment